Choy Jin-ho

 Choy Jin-ho (born September 1, 1948) is a South Korean scientist.
 He was a professor in the department of chemistry at Seoul National University from 1981 to 2004, and thereafter a distinguished professor and director of the Center for Intelligent Nano-Bio Materials (CINBM) at Ewha Womans University.

 Education

 Choy received his B.S.
 (1971) and M.S. degrees (1973) in chemical engineering from Yonsei University in Seoul.
-Afterwards he received a diploma in 1975 from the UNESCO postgraduate course in chemistry and chemical engineering, research laboratory of engineering materials, Tokyo Institute of Technology, Japan.
-He then moved to Germany, where he earned his PhD (1979) in inorganic chemistry at the Ludwig Maximilian University of Munich.
+Afterwards, he received a diploma in 1975 from the UNESCO postgraduate course in chemistry and chemical engineering, research laboratory of engineering materials, Tokyo Institute of Technology, Japan.
+He then moved to Germany, where he earned his PhD (1979) in inorganic chemistry at LMU Munich.

 Work

 Choy was a professor in the department of chemistry at Seoul National University (1981–2004).
 He is currently a distinguished professor and director of the Center for Intelligent Nano-Bio Materials (CINBM) at Ewha Womans University.
 He held multiple visiting professorships: